Jamie-Clayton/Docs/_posts/2020-08-24-production-ready-software.md

 ### 3. Fault Tolerance & Disaster Recovery

 Failures will happen.
-Production-ready systems expect and survive them.
+A production-ready system expects them and survives them.

 **What this means:**